Morcu/starbucks_offers/README.md

     - 1.1)  the one hot encoded has also the number of completed offers
 - 2) The label with the maximum reward

+As the previous datasets were not giving good results, the problem and the input were re-engineered.
+In this case, merging the offers data in the independent variables along with the demographic features is chosen so a binary classifier is made, this classifier specifies either the offer will be successful (viewed and completed) or not successful (ignored).

+- 4) Demographic features + hot-encoded completed offers

 **1)**

 <img src="img/y_dataset.png"/>